 Please refer to profile levels within the Profile Level Library (mdot_01 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS2.

-Please refer to profile levels within the Profile Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.
+Please refer to vertical geometry levels within the Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.

 A-XXXXXX_Prof_Supp_Roadway_20YY-MM-DD.dgn